Samuel Gridley Howe: Final years and death

 so long as the labors and drudgery of the world is thrown actively upon one class, while another class is entirely exempt from it.
 There is a radical injustice in it.
 And injustice in society is like a rotten timber in the foundation of a house.

 In 1870, he was a member of the commission sent by President Ulysses S. Grant to inquire into the practicability of the annexation of Santo Domingo.
-Grant wished to annex the island.
+Grant wished to annex the country.
 He was opposed in this effort by Sen. Charles Sumner, a longtime friend and ally of Howe's.
 In the end, the committee sided with Sumner in opposition to the proposed annexation.
 Grant was so enraged at having his plans thwarted that he arranged to have Sumner removed from his chairmanship as head of the Senate Foreign Relations Committee.

 Samuel Gridley Howe died on January 9, 1876.
 His remains are buried in Mount Auburn Cemetery in Cambridge, Massachusetts.